-- Behaviour and discipline in schools

-- Searching, screening and confiscation at school

-- The Equality Act 2010

-- Use of reasonable force in schools

-- Supporting student with medical conditions at school

-It is also based on the special educational needs and disability (SEND) code of practice.
+- Behaviour and discipline in schools - Searching, screening and confiscation at school - The Equality Act 2010 - Use of reasonable force in schools - Supporting student with medical conditions at school - It is also based on the special educational needs and disability (SEND) code of practice.

-3. Introduction and context
+3. Core values and principles

 We believe that the purpose of education is to enable all people to flourish individually and collectively so that they live a life of value.
+As a community, we strive to achieve these aims, believing genuinely and unequivocally in the capacity and potential of every child.

 Our ethos is rooted and grounded in the Christian values of love, compassion, kindness and inclusion which foster dignity and respect for all.
-Students tell us that they feel safe at Waddesdon School and robust systems are in place to ensure that safeguarding is exemplary.
+Students tell us that they feel safe at Waddesdon School.
 Self-confidence, self-belief and agency are nurtured through praise, encouragement, acknowledgement of success and celebration of achievement.